 - Hotel accommodations

-Reimbursement does not cover ground transportation, parking, meals, incidental charges, printing or shipping of materials, office supplies, or internet access.
+Reimbursement does not cover visa fees, ground transportation, parking, meals, incidental charges, printing or shipping of materials, office supplies, or internet access.

 The goods or services listed above are provided in kind for invited speaker participation in CROI.
 In compliance with federal regulations, no honorarium will be provided to US federal government employees, and no federal funds will be used for the payment of travel expenses.
 Travel expenses are derived from registration fees from conference attendees.